History of the conflict in Fiji

 Our work in Fiji

-Our partners engage with these issues through a range of interventions including community-level workshops on public participation, multi-stakeholder dialogues on key themes such as gender and multiculturalism, and the building of community leaders’ peacebuilding and advocacy skills.
+Our partners engage with these issues through a range of interventions including community-level workshops on governance, impacts of climate change, and the building of community leaders’ peacebuilding and advocacy skills.